 - Amburana gets its name and finishing flavor from the indigenous Amburana wood.
 It is warm and inviting with a delightful mix of cherry and caraway.

-- Tapinhoã is aged in another rare wood of the same name and captivates the palate with toasted coconut and sweet caramel.
-It was released in the fall of 2016.
+- Tapinhoã is aged in another rare wood of the same name.
+It captivates the palate with toasted coconut and sweet caramel.

-- Oak is more traditional, utilizing the oak barrels that have been used to age cachaça for many years.
-In this case, it is French oak and it gives this bottle of cachaça an inviting vanilla-butterscotch flavor with a hint of bitterness.
+- Oak is more traditional, utilizing the French oak barrels that have been used to age cachaça for many years.
+It gives this cachaça an inviting vanilla-butterscotch flavor with a hint of bitterness.

 03 of 05

-Luxury comes to life in Yaguara Cachaça and in this brand, we find the true art of blending.
+Luxury comes to life in Yaguara Cachaça, a brand focused on the art of blending.
 Each of their three cachaças draws on a century of tradition within the Meneghel family and the result is spectacular.

-Yaguara Blue (aka Blended) is the brand's signature white cachaça.
-It combines organic cachaça rested for 10 months with a small amount of 5-6-year-old oak-aged cachaça.
+- Yaguara Blue is the brand's signature white cachaça.
+It combines organic cachaça rested for 10 months with a small amount of 5- to 6-year-old oak-aged cachaça.
 This gives it a faint yellow color and the taste is a wonder of sweet, soft herbs and grass with hints of pepper.

 - Ouro takes the opposite route and is a blend of cachaça aged in two native woods—Cabreúva and Amburana—along with American oak.
 It is a flavorful spirit with notes of chocolate and coffee and can be enjoyed neat or mixed.